Education Fair: How to make use of it?

 If a student turns down the first set of universities suggested by the agent because he/she cannot afford them, a second menu of less expensive colleges is put on offer.
 Likewise, a third and fourth set is flashed out before the student.
 The agent will never let you go empty-handed.
 In common parlance, if a Rs.
 100 grape cookie is out of bounds for you, no problem; you can still shop for a Rs.
 15 apple cookie, but cookie you will certainly walk away with.
 It is another matter perhaps that by the time additional information, viewpoint that could be important in making the final decision you realize the cookie is crumbling, you have sunk your money and wasted your precious weeks, months or years.
 Unfortunately, then there is no going back.

 “Agents may not encourage students to apply in good colleges, even if their grades are good because those colleges may not be on the agent’s list.
 That obviously limits the choice of students,” says Jitin Chawla, a Delhi-based consultant.
 Besides, not all agents cater to all universities, adds Pervin.
 So never limit your choices to what the agent suggests.

-It’s important to realize that in India educational consultants have been operating in an unregulated environment, which makes it easy for them to continue their shoddy services without being taken to account.
+It’s important to realize that in India, educational consultants have been operating in an unregulated environment, which makes it easy for them to continue their shoddy services without being accountable.
 As for students, they often find themselves lost because of lack of professionalism in this trade.
 “There are no official ranking of overseas colleges that can guide students,” Jitin points out.
 Loud advertisements also mislead students.

 When an unregulated scenario such as this exists, the only way out is to be your own guide first and then go about seeking help.